 Improving the prospects of disadvantaged children and youth

-Every child should have access to quality educational opportunities and learning experiences in order to foster a productive citizenship and healthy democratic society.
+Every person should have access to quality educational opportunities and learning experiences in order to foster a productive citizenship and healthy democratic society.

 Making an impact since 2014